Select one below to see program details offered at that location

 The Master of Science in Counseling with a specialization in Clinical Mental Health Counseling covers the foundations of counseling, guidance, assessment and evaluation while helping you to gain a better understanding of how to use these principles in community intervention and human services programs.
 You'll learn and apply skills such as critical thinking, problem solving, and effective communication and feedback.

 The curriculum spans the spectrum of counseling areas —individual and group counseling (including families and couples), assessment and treatment, career planning, research, addiction counseling and more.
-Students have the opportunity to integrate theory and practice in a supervised clinical environment, where available.
+Students have the opportunity to integrate theory and practice in a supervised clinical environment, during their practicum and internship experiences.

 The Clinical Mental Health Counseling program is accredited by CACREP at specific campuses.
-The clinical-focused content helps prepare students to administer psychometric testing and branch out into some areas of counseling previously reserved for psychologists.
 Note that licensure laws vary by state, so some states require both the NCE and the LMHCE to practice at certain levels.
 Students must determine the licensure requirements in any states in which the student desires to practice.

 Talk with an advisor to learn more about the admissions process and choose your degree program.